Key employment tax changes for 2026

 From 6 April 2026, class 2 contributions will no longer be permitted for time spent abroad.
 Only the more expensive Class 3 contributions will be allowed.
 This increases the cost of maintaining a national insurance record from £3.50 per week to £18.40 for those impacted.
 The definition of ‘time spent abroad’ is still unclear, but this may refer to an individual’s tax residence status.

-To make voluntary contributions, applicants must either lived in the UK consecutively for 10 years or paid UK NICs for at least 10 years.
+To make voluntary contributions, applicants must have either lived in the UK consecutively for 10 years or paid UK NICs for at least 10 years.

 HMRC guidance has confirmed that this will not affect voluntary NICs for time abroad before 6 April 2026.